Divyachelikani/assignment2-chelikani/README.md

 |Malaysia|It is a multiracial country with a rich cultural heritage|30 days|
 |Singapore|Singapore is a small, stable, highly developed country with an elected parliamentary system of government.
 Tourist facilities are modern and widely available|30 days|

+---
+# Pithy Quotes
+>If you can’t live without me, why aren’t you dead already?  -*Cynthia Heimel*

+>I don’t hate you.
+I just don’t like that you exist   – *Gena Showalter*